 A number of distribution, financing and recycling challenges need to be overcome to develop reliable, sustainable and modern solutions for facilitating access to energy.
 For this reason, TATES teams up with different institutional, nonprofit and industrial partners, developing innovative solutions to deliver energy to the greatest number of people.

-To achieve our objectives, we are focusing on incubating innovative projects.
+To do so, we focus on incubating innovative projects.
 We identify and support organizations whose technologies and business models aim to broaden access to energy.
 We also assist entrepreneurs in the energy-access sector via calls for projects.
 This is how we partnered with Solergie, which is operating a solar nanogrid project in Togo and Benin.
 Thanks to its SolergieBox system, up to eight residents can connect to a small power grid that will deliver sustainable power to their home or business.